Zimbabwean PM Tsvangirai rejects July 31 election date

 A furious Tsvangirai, his partner in a fractious unity government, criticized him for complying with the court ruling rather than seeking an extension to the July 31 deadline.

-The prime minister said Zimbabwe should hold the vote no earlier than August 25 to allow for reforms of the media and security forces to ensure the poll was fair.
+The prime minister said Zimbabwe should hold the vote no earlier than August 25 to allow for reforms of the media and security forces to ensure it was fair.

 He said Mugabe, leader of the ZANU-PF party, was violating the constitution and a power-sharing agreement set up after bloody and disputed polls five years ago, by not consulting him before announcing the election date.